LLan-ovoy/Memory-Baguette/Small_pieces/README.md

 Logistic regression performs better on small dataset:

-* no assumption on distribution
+* no assumption on distribution: if data satisfied assumption, it will be faster to converge to the true result, larger data set, violated
-* data is linear seperable
+* data is linear seperable: is data is larger, then it is more easily to be violated
+*

 * Related: Linear SVC